TomWesley/Buying-Lower-Smarter/README.md

 This repository is designed to:

-- Run a daily job that offers a recommendation about buying the S&P 500s stocks with the largest daily losses by percentage.
+- Run a daily job that offers recommendations about buying the S&P 500s stocks with the largest daily losses by percentage.

-- Distribute that recommendation and a brief analysis of the calculation to a mail list.
+- Distribute that recommendation and a brief analysis of the calculation to an email list.

-This stock model answers a burning question many of us have had, what would happen if I simply bought the biggest loser in the stock market every day and held it?
+The stock model answers a burning question many of us have had, what would happen if I simply bought the biggest loser in the stock market every day and held it?
 It's such a simple way to think about "buying the dip", but let's see what the data has to say.
+Since there are genuine risk concerns with buying some of the more obscure stocks on the market, we've isolated the analysis to just look at the S&P 500.

-This document will go through the methodology for the model that runs this daily job and makes the recommendations.
+This document will go through the methodology and corresponding cod for the model that runs this daily job and makes the recommendations.

 ## Results/Takeaways

-Here is a tabular view of the results:

 <img width="1482" alt="StockAnalysis" src="https://github.com/user-attachments/assets/222c2f2e-57f2-4123-a660-a8e7aa8f684f" />

 As you can see from the table, buying the 5 largest daily losers without any sort of additional methodology(see the rows where confidence score is 0) does in fact yield a higher average return than buying the S&P 500 as a whole.
 However, applying our model and a confidence value level greatly improves the results - more than doubling the return gain over SPY.
 There is another added benefit to using the confidence levels we put together, it greatly simplifies the strategy to make it practical for a normal investor.
 Instead of buying 5 stocks each trading day, the average you would buy with a confidence score of 65 is just 1.9-2.3 stocks a week.
 Further raising the confidence level continues to reduce that amount, but does introduce some obvious concerns as there are only a few stocks in our methodology even capable of fitting into that criteria(based on things like their industry and volume).
-Therefore, the recommendation at this time is the confidence score of 65 be utilized and this will be the value used in the daily(trading days only) email report arising from this model.
+Therefore, the recommendation at this time is a confidence score of 65 be utilized and this will be the value used for the daily(trading days only) email report arising from this model.

 - One unexpected learning was that not that many of the S&P 500 stocks ever find themselves in the bottom 5 losers list.
 For the 15 year period from 1998-2023, only 92 of the 500 stocks showed up there.
 - There are many ways to continue to improve this model further and there will be continued development on it to optimize the weights especially.

-## File Hierarchy

-The files of note for anyone looking to replicate validate these results or run their own analysis are the following:

-Additionally, there are helper scripts to clean CSV data and compute confidence scores using either an AI-based approach (dailyjobHelperAI.py) or a rules-based approach (dailyjobHelperMain.py).

 ## Assumptions

-The period from January 1st, 2014 to January 1st, 2019 was used to run the initial analysis which helped identify the key factors and weights to apply to them.
+- The period from January 1st, 2014 to January 1st, 2019 was used to run the initial analysis which helped identify the key factors and weights to apply to them.
 This was chosen because it avoided any noisy data from COVID-19.
 It should be noted that all relevant data concerning COVID is still included in the results section since the model is run up until the the end of 2023(to allow for 2 year returns to have come to fruition).

-For the SPY comparisons in a given period, the assumption is that SPY was purchased every single day during the period and then sold as many years later as the comparative stock(s) that would have been bought that day(either 2 years or 5 years later in most cases)
+- For the SPY comparisons in a given period, the assumption is that SPY was purchased every single day during the period and then sold as many years later as the comparative stock(s) that would have been bought that day(either 2 years or 5 years later in most cases)

-2 and 5 year periods were used because they are common time frames for investors to expect return on their money and avoid any concern of short term capital gains.
+- 2 and 5 year periods were used because they are common time frames for investors to expect return on their money and avoid any concern of short term capital gains.

-Winning percentage simply means the percentage of stock purchases in that period that wound up making any amount of money.
+- Winning percentage simply means the percentage of stock purchases in that period that wound up making any amount of money.

-TSLA was the only current S&P 500 company removed entirely from the analysis and recommendations because over some periods analyzed it appeared far too frequently on the biggest losers list and significantly skewed data.
+- TSLA was the only current S&P 500 company removed entirely from the analysis and recommendations because over some periods analyzed it appeared far too frequently on the biggest losers list and significantly skewed data.

 ## Project Architecture
 Below is a high-level overview of how the pieces fit together:

 **Data Acquisition:** Scripts use yfinance (and in some cases yahooquery) to fetch stock data for a given date range.

-**Identification of Biggest Losers:** Logic in analysis.py, dailyjobHelperAI.py, or dailyjobHelperMain.py determines which stocks had the largest daily losses.
+**Identification of Biggest Losers:** Logic in analysis.py and dailyjobHelperMain.py determines which stocks had the largest daily losses.

 **Confidence Scoring:**
-dailyjobHelperAI.py (uses OpenAI to produce a confidence score via GPT calls). dailyjobHelperMain.py (uses a custom set of rules and Yahoo Finance data).
+dailyjobHelperMain.py (uses a hardcoded set of weights and Yahoo Finance data).
+    The current weights are:
+    - "industry": 15,
+      "dividends": 15,
+      "reit": 10,
+      "severity_of_loss": 30,
+      "ranking": 10,
+      "volume": 20

 **2-Year Return Calculation:** Calculating a forward 2-year return for each of these biggest losing stocks.
 Reporting & Analysis: